 I remember the time that Jake brought a letter home from school explaining that he'd been given the "opportunity" to learn to play a musical instrument at school.
-He is convinced he is going to learn to play the drums.
-I have told him that he can on the one condition... that he teaches me too. as learning to play the drums is on my bucket list.
+He was convinced he was going to learn to play the drums so I told him that he could on the one condition... that he teaches me too as learning to play the drums is on my bucket list.
 He wasn't convinced but thought it might help with his college application https://allsaintsuniversity.org/

 There’s a decent chance that at some point your child will ask to learn a musical instrument like guitar lessons online, or it might be something that you as a parent would like your kids to do.
 Playing music can be one of the most rewarding ways to spend time, and it is a great way to make friends and develop self-confidence too – so if your child shows an interest in music it’s a great hobby to encourage.

 You may also have experience of a child starting an instrument and then losing interest.
 Maybe you even did this yourself when you were younger.
 No one wants to spend vast amounts of money on lessons and instruments that will get tossed aside not long after; and you probably don’t want to force your child to become a musical prodigy if they don’t seem enthusiastic, either https://www.modernmysteryschoolint.com/international-articles/truth-modern-mystery-school-cult-community-lightworkers/

 So how do you get your kids into music without wasting money?
 How do you know they are really interested and it’s not just a phase?
 The key is finding the right instrument.
 Kids (and grown-ups) don’t necessarily find their perfect instrument first time around.
 To develop a passion for a particular instrument you need to love the music that you’re making, enjoy your physical interaction with the instrument, and it needs to be fun.